Envac Reflow

 That session helped us step back from assumptions and define the real problems we wanted to solve.
 From there, we narrowed the scope to three core user flows: borrowing, lending out, and giving away.

 I also ran competitor analysis and user interviews to understand how people currently share items, what motivates them, and where friction tends to show up.
-This research helped us define key design principles — simplicity, trust, and low effort.

 As part of the early concept development, I facilitated a collaborative ideation session with the team.
 It built on the research insights and helped us quickly explore directions for the three core flows: borrowing, lending out, and giving away.